ayoubelasryRoot/genetic_algorithm/README.md

 ![models and prices](images/legos_price.png)

 ## Models
 This <span style="color : blue"> table</span> represents the models we can construct.
-For each model, we have an array of numbers that represents the number of parts for each lego needed in order to construct this model.
+For each model, we have an array of numbers that represents the number of parts of each lego needed in order to construct this model.
 For example, the model [1, 0, 1] means that we need 1 of the first type of lego, 0 of the second type of lego and 1 of the third type of lego.
 ![models and prices](images/models.png)

 ## Possible solution